bradjc/bradjc-www/class/cs6501-f17/index.md

 The reviews must be emailed to bradjc@virginia.edu before the start of each class and should be used as reference notes for the in-class discussion.

-Note: it will always be easier to find weaknesses that it is to find strengths when reviewing a paper.
+Note: it will always be easier to find weaknesses than it is to find strengths when reviewing a paper.
 After all, the authors had a limited number of pages!
 Try to find the merits that lead to the paper getting accepted while you read each paper.